 Make sure to stick to that routine no matter what (it only takes 7-15 minutes!) and you will already see a big improvement in stress relief.

 This is a theme I could research and write about for hours and days.
 Since I started working with a Nutritionist I have a totally different body feeling and overall well-being.

 I will certainly go into more details another time, let me give you just the most important things for now:

 - If your stomach needs to work at night, your sleep will be impacted.

 - Alcohol seriously impacts your sleep quality.
 It might ease your nerves for a moment, but you will pay with worse sleep and recovery

 - Eat as early as possible:

 - Give your stomach time to digest before going to sleep.
-He will thank you by shutting up in the night and letting you sleep.
+It will thank you by shutting up at night and letting you sleep.